CreepPork/Magma/README.md

 ## `magma cron`

 A command designed to be run in a time-based job scheduler to notify on social platforms for mod updates.
+Each time it is run, it will query the Steam Web API.
+Do not run this command frequently (6hrs, 12hrs should suffice) so not to get rate-limited.

 ```
 USAGE